Going Digital and Future-Proofing Electrical Assets

 Digitizing Electrical Infrastructure

 Digitization is accelerating the requirement to connect critical equipment and machinery to the internet in order to remotely acquire condition data for subsequent analysis.
-This is a vital component of the concept referred to as the Industrial Internet of Things (IIOT).
+This is a vital component of the concept referred to as the Industrial Internet of Things (IIoT).

 Digitization is defined as the connection of electrical and mechanical infrastructure and machinery to the internet to facilitate the acquisition of condition data for subsequent analysis.

-IIOT is not to be confused with the Internet of Things, or IOT, which refers to the billions of devices that are connected to the internet, each performing the task of gathering and sharing data.
-Whilst similar principles are applicable to both IOT and IIOT as each utilizes the function of digital connectivity and the cloud to share data, the IOT is largely focused on general, or even home use.
-The IIOT is more focused on connecting and digitizing industrial infrastructure and systems to create the data to boost productivity and deliver more efficient practices.
+IIoT is not to be confused with the Internet of Things, or IoT, which refers to the billions of devices that are connected to the internet, each performing the task of gathering and sharing data.
+Whilst similar principles are applicable to both IoT and IIoT as each utilizes the function of digital connectivity and the cloud to share data, the IOT is largely focused on general, or even home use.
+The IIoT is more focused on connecting and digitizing industrial infrastructure and systems to create the data to boost productivity and deliver more efficient practices.

-Connection to the IIOT provides significant commercial benefits.
-It can grant users a competitive edge in areas such as cost reduction, increased productivity and standardization of best-performing equipment, as well as a host of other advantages.
+Connection to the IIoT provides significant commercial benefits.
+It can grant users a competitive edge in areas such as cost reduction, increased productivity, and standardization of best-performing equipment, as well as a host of other advantages.

 Condition-monitorinf-improves-asset-reliability-across-different-industry